ditissgithub/network_pipe/README.md

 # network_pipe
 SOURCE: https://www.tecmint.com/create-network-bridge-in-rhel-centos-8/
+# To create a bridge network in almalinux8.7

- # To list the active network connections on the test system,
+ #To list the active network connections on the test system,
  $nmcli conn show --active

  #create a network bridge interface using the following nmcli command, where conn or con stands for connection,